AmirMustafa/LinkedIn-API-Login-PHP/README.md

 ## LinkedIn Apps Creation

-To access LinkedIn API you need to create LinkedIn App and specify App ID(linkedinApiKey) & App Secret(linkedinApiSecret) at the time of call Facebook API.
-Follow the step-by-step guide to creating and configure a Facebook App from the App Dashboard.
+To access LinkedIn API you need to create LinkedIn App and specify App ID(linkedinApiKey) & App Secret(linkedinApiSecret) at the time of call LinkedIn API.
+Follow the step-by-step guide to creating and configure a LinkedIn App from the App Dashboard.

 Log in with your LinkedIn account and go to the [LinkedIn App Dashboard](https://www.linkedin.com/secure/developer).
 Create a new LinkedIn apps with your desired name (like Amir).